Stories from WanderWise Travelers

 Patricia heard about WanderWise from her neighbor.
 She'd been nervous about the idea of using points — "I don't want to mess up our credit" — but the WanderWise guide on how credit card rewards actually work put her mind at ease.

-Between their existing rewards and two strategically timed card applications (recommended by their WanderWise advisor), they covered all four flights and three of the five hotel nights with points.
+Between their existing rewards and two strategically timed card applications, they covered all four flights and three of the five hotel nights with points.
 Total out-of-pocket cost for the whole trip, including park tickets, meals, and souvenirs: $1,900.

 The grandchildren still talk about it.